-What are the benefits of using Canvas with a LiDAR-enabled iPad vs. Structure Sensor?
+What are the benefits of using Canvas with a LiDAR-enabled iPad or iPhone vs. Structure Sensor?

 The Short Answer

-For the typical user using Scan To CAD, you likely won’t notice a huge difference between using Canvas with Structure Sensor or a LiDAR-enabled iPad.
-However, using Canvas with a LiDAR-enabled iPad will offer a faster, easier setup with no hardware to assemble or calibrate — you simply download the Canvas app and start scanning.
+For the typical user using Scan To CAD, you likely won’t notice a huge difference between using Canvas with Structure Sensor or a LiDAR-enabled iPad or iPhone (Apple LiDAR).
+However, using Canvas with Apple LiDAR will offer a faster, easier setup with no hardware to assemble or calibrate — you simply download the Canvas app and start scanning.

 For those who intend to work with the 3D scan itself, you may appreciate the higher-detailed meshes generated by Structure Sensor.
 Structure Sensor’s resolution is higher than the embedded LiDAR sensor, which will make it easier to measure and annotate in-app or in the 3D Web Viewer.
 However, it does not affect the underlying accuracy of the scan or resulting Scan To CAD files.

 You can see the examples below to determine for yourself which option will best suit your needs: